 Nutrition assessment and intervention

-Registered Dieticians perform nutrition assessments and observations to determine the exact nutritional needs for a resident’s meals, snacks, and supplements.
+Registered Dietitians perform nutrition assessments and observations to determine the exact nutritional needs for a resident’s meals, snacks, and supplements.
 They evaluate the intake of nutrients like protein, calcium, and fluids based on established minimum daily requirements to maintain health.
 They may also recommend other nutrition interventions to prevent a decline in the resident’s condition and reduce the risk of fall.
 Common interventions include:

 - Increase protein and calcium at meals, snacks, or in supplement form